-Patients who choose cataract surgery do so because of one of 2 reasons: 1) you are intolerant of the blur that the cataract creates (.e.g., difficulty driving, reading, seeing the world around you clearly, watching TV) or 2) you wish to improve your overall vision and reduce or possibly eliminate your dependence on glasses to see your best.
+Patients who choose cataract surgery do so because of one of two reasons: 1) Intolerance of the blur that the cataract creates (e.g., difficulty driving, reading, seeing the world clearly, watching TV) or 2) The desire to improve overall vision and reduce or possibly eliminate dependence on glasses.
 In essence, the ability to see younger without glasses is often a powerful incentive to pursue cataract surgery with a premium lens implant (IOL).

 The Mitchel and Shannon Wong Eye Institute, recently created at the Dell Medical School, is poised to become a leading-edge center for training future ophthalmologists and providing patients with the best medical and surgical eye care possible.